chef-cft/chef-examples/examples/a2-aws-backends/a2-aws-backends.md

-# HowTo - Install A2 with AWS RDS Postgres and AWS Elasticsearch Backends
+# HowTo - Install Chef Automate with AWS RDS Postgres and AWS Elasticsearch Backends

 This guide will show you how to setup your A2 server using external Postgres and Elasticsearch.
 Allowing you to offload the database operations of A2 to AWS instead